hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ## Creating a Segment and Adding Segment Values

-You can add multiple Segment and for each Segment you can define multiple values.
+You can add multiple Segments and for each Segment you can define multiple values.

 *1.* On the *Segments* tab, click *Add*.
 The page adjusts: